Chart Color Schemes

 Cultural Diversity

-Sorrento had a cultural diversity index above the average, with 9.4% of its population speaking a language other than English at home and 30.0% born overseas.
-Christianity was the predominant religion in Sorrento, making up 57.9% of its population, compared to 49.6% across Greater Perth.
-The top three ancestry groups were English (30.8%), Australian (24.6%), and Irish (9.5%).
+Sorrento's population shows above-average linguistic diversity, with 9.4% speaking a language other than English at home, and 30.0% born overseas.
+Christianity is the predominant religion in Sorrento, accounting for 57.9%, compared to 49.6% across Greater Perth.
+The top three ancestral groups are English (30.8%), Australian (24.6%), and Irish (9.5%).

 Frequently Asked Questions - Diversity